AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-functions/01-functions-create-vscode-http.md

 1. You first define environment variables that store the names and locations for all resources used in this lab.
 These values will be reused by the commands that follow.

-- Replace the names with the below values :
+- Replace the names with the values below:
    - RESOURCE_GROUP="Serverless-<inject key="DeploymentID" enableCopy="false"/>"
     - LOCATION="eastus"
    - FUNCTIONAPP_NAME="myfunctionapp<inject key="DeploymentID" enableCopy="false"/>"